 In any case, here we are with one or more bladder stones in the cat's bladder, and we need to get rid of them and prevent their recurrence.
 Central to this mission is determining the type of stone, and while we may be able to get some information from the urinalysis, we really need to retrieve a stone for analysis to get the story.
 If we are lucky, the cat will pass a small stone that can be sent to the lab, but most likely we are going to need surgery or one of the other stone retrieval methods reviewed below.
 Unlike struvite stones, calcium oxalate stones will not dissolve with dietary manipulation, although an attempt can certainly be made at dietary dissolution.
 If this is unsuccessful, though, we are back to square one and the need to retrieve a stone.

-Why do Cats Develop Calcium Oxalate Bladder Stones?
+Why Do Cats Develop Calcium Oxalate Bladder Stones?

 About 25 years or so ago, cats virtually never developed calcium oxalate bladder stones.
 Cat bladder stones could reliably be assumed to be made of struvite (a matrix of ammonium-magnesium-phosphate).
-In those days, feline lower urinary tract symptoms were generally thought to be caused by struvite crystals in urine and feline lower urinary tract symptoms were extremely common.
+In those days, feline lower urinary tract symptoms were generally thought to be caused by struvite crystals in the urine, and feline lower urinary tract symptoms were extremely common.
 The pet food industry responded by acidifying cat foods to prevent crystals from developing.
 In a way, it worked.
 Feline lower urinary tract symptoms declined.
 Male cats with struvite urinary blockages became far less common.
 The trade-off was that calcium oxalate bladder stones began to develop.
 Acidifying the body leads to an acid urine pH and more calcium loss into the urine, both factors in the development of a calcium oxalate stone.

-Currently most bladder stones formed by cats are calcium oxalate stones.
+Currently, most bladder stones formed by cats are calcium oxalate stones.